liayin/blog/_posts/2021-3-26-seminars.md

 [Mobbed Up: Control of Labor Unions as Cartel Enforcement](https://sites.google.com/site/mtroyamartinez/research)

 After select counties enforced Racketeer Influenced and Corrupt Organizations Act (RICO), they see a statistically significant rise in the number of new establishments and employment.
 The paper attributes it to the successful removal of mafia influence in these locations.

+4-29-2021

+Tinna Laufey Asgeirsdottir

+Monetizing victim suffering due to violence

+Abstract: Efficiency calculations of violence prevention are likely to be severely biased if the hard-to-measure value of utility reductions due to victimization are not included.
+We measure the monetary compensation needed to offset the welfare loss associated with being subjected to violence, by applying the compensating-income-variation method to data from an Icelandic health-and-lifestyle survey carried out in 2017.
+We examine differences in the monetary compensation needed by (i) types of violence, (ii) duration since the exposure, and (iii) the relationship with the perpetrator.
+Our results show that the cost associated with the welfare loss of violence is highest when the violence psychological, the perpetrator is a spouse or an ex-spouse, and when the violence happened recently.